The best merchant service providers and credit card processing companies

 Square gives merchants confidence over their payments by providing live transaction monitoring.
 If Square spots any suspicious activity, they will notify you by email or SMS.

-Square also uses its proprietery tokenization scheme to prevent unencrypted payment data from touching your application or card reader.
-Square also has its own vulnerability management suite to test its security.
+Square also uses its proprietery tokenization scheme to prevent unencrypted payment data from touching your application or card reader, and uses its own vulnerability management suite to test its security.

 What help and support does Square offer?

-Our tests on the Square support system provided helpful and accurate responses, but just be aware this is only available from 9am to 5pm on weekdays, which is pretty weak compared to some of its competitors, especially a 24/7 service like Barclaycard’s.
+Just be aware that Square’s support is only available from 9am to 5pm on weekdays, which is pretty weak when compared to some of its competitors, especially a 24/7 service like Barclaycard’s.

 What our researchers think

 The platform is really easy to use and we were able to create a site and get ready to take payments in under 60 minutes.
-Plus you can do all of this for completely free and avoid committing any major costs up-front!
+Plus you can do all of this completely for free and avoid committing to any major costs up-front!

 Ollie Simpson profile photo